 Somatic pain stems from nerve afferents of the somatic nervous system, which innervates the parietal peritoneum, skin, muscles, and subcutaneous tissues (Fig. 23-3).
 Somatic pain is typically sharp and localized.
 It is found on either the right or left within dermatomes that correspond to the innervation of involved tissues (Fig. 11-1).

 Dermatome maps.
 A dermatome is an area of skin supplied by a single spinal nerve.
 A. Body dermatomes.
 B. Perineal dermatomes.
 (Redrawn from Rogers, 2000, with permission.)

 Visceral pain stems from afferent fibers of the autonomic nervous system, which transmits information from the viscera and visceral peritoneum.
 Noxious stimuli typically include stretching, distension, ischemia, necrosis, or spasm of abdominal organs.
 The visceral afferent fibers that transfer these stimuli are sparse.
 Thus, the resulting diffuse sensory input leads to pain that is often described as a generalized, dull ache.

 Visceral pain often localizes to the midline because visceral innervation of abdominal organs is usually bilateral (Flasar, 2006).
 Also, visceral afferents follow a segmental distribution, and visceral pain is typically localized by the brain's sensory cortex to an approximate spinal cord level that is determined by the embryologic origin of the involved organ.
-For example, pathology in midgut organs, such as the small ...
+For example, pathology in midgut organs, such as the small bowel, appendix, ...